balzua/WhatToWatch/README.md

 To use, simply type a movie title or search term in the field on the top of the screen.
 Movies with similar titles will be displayed on the left (desktop) or bottom (mobile), allowing one to select similarly titled movies if they desired.
 Clicking these titles will display content for that movie.

+The user may also view the top cast members for a movie, as well as one random movie they also appear in.
+Clicking on that movie's title will display details for that movie, but will keep the original search results visible so that the user can easily navigate back to the movie they started or see movies similar to their search.

 ### Technologies Used
 - HTML5
 - CSS3